-Engaged Boston doctors murdered in their luxury apartment
+Boston doctors, engaged to each other, slain in luxury apartment

 "Dr. Bolanos was an outstanding pediatric anesthesiologist and a wonderful colleague in the prime of both her career and life," he said in a statement.
 "We will do all we can to support their families and our staff members who are processing this senseless tragedy and grieving an enormous loss."

-The two were found in their penthouse apartment at the luxurious Macallen Building in South Boston.
-Josh Golden, the owner of Luxury Residential Group, says that his group regularly works with the building to sell units and recently sold the penthouse across the hall from Bolanos and Field's unit.
-He said the couple was "very sweet and accommodating" during that process.

-The two were found in their penthouse apartment at the luxurious Macallen Building in South Boston.
-Josh Golden, the owner of Luxury Residential Group, says that his group regularly works with the building to sell units and recently sold the penthouse across the hall from Bolanos and Field's unit.
-He said the couple was "very sweet and accommodating" during that process.
+Josh Golden, the owner of Luxury Residential Group, says that his company regularly works with the Macallen building to sell units and recently sold the penthouse across the hall from the couple's unit.
+He said the two were "very sweet and accommodating" during that process.

 "We're shocked by the incident," Golden told CNN.